dcoffline/ublue/README.md

 # 🏰 Bazzite-Fortress

-A custom, atomic operating system built on top of [Bazzite](https://bazzite.gg/) and Fedora Kinoite.
+A custom, atomic operating system built on top of [Bazzite](https://bazzite.gg/) and Fedora Silverblue.
 This image is designed for power users who want a cloud-native, highly optimized workstation featuring the bleeding-edge COSMIC desktop environment.

 Built using [BlueBuild](https://blue-build.org/).